LeMagnesium/hungry_games_plus/readme.txt

 UNINSTALL
 ---------
-Simply delete the folder hungry_games from the games folder.
+Simply delete the folder hungry_games_plus from the games folder.

 GAMEPLAY
 --------